CW3E/MET-tools/Grid-Stat/README.md

  * `IN_ROOT`  &ndash; the directory path for all control flow-named directories containing Grid-Stat outputs to be processed.
- * `OUT_ROOT` &ndash; the directory path for all `proc_gridstat.py` outputs to be written, sub-organized by control flow names.
-Logs for `proc_gridstat.py` are written in the same location.
+ * `OUT_ROOT` &ndash; the directory path for all `proc_gridstat.py` outputs to be written, sub-organized by control flow names and ISO start date directories.

+Note that this script generates a mapping for a parallel analysis over control flow, grid, prefix and valid start date, where IO directories may depend on these parameters.
+In order to handle this dependency, one should edit the arguments that are mapped to the `proc_gridstat` function defined in the script, where configurations are defined in terms of Python lists of arguments, constructed in the nested loops before the parameter map.

 With the parameters appropriately set as above, one can call `proc_gristat.py` as
 ```